 While our ancestors could easily get rid of threatening situations and stress by following the simple rule to “fight or flight” (as described by US Psychologist W. Cannon), it is a little more complicated today.
 You might be able to overcome temporary stress with a weekend getaway – however, chronic stress can have a negative impact on brain structures and functions as well as immune and cardiovascular systems.
 To date, all pharmacological methods come with side effects for cognition and attention as well as the risk of addiction.
 Cognitive-behavioral methods like meditation, on the other hand, require heavy time investments and committed training that often prohibit high compliance rates.

-Thync Inc. recently announced results from a study using iMotions Biometric Research Platform which show that transdermal electrical neurosignaling (TEN) delivered by a wearable stimulation device reduces the brain’s response to stress without impeding cognitive performance.
+Thync Inc. recently announced results from a study using the iMotions platform which show that transdermal electrical neurosignaling (TEN) delivered by a wearable stimulation device reduces the brain’s response to stress without impeding cognitive performance.